greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-planning.html.md

 Table redistribution is performed while the system is online.
 For many Greenplum systems, table redistribution completes in a single `gpexpand` session scheduled during a low-use period.
 Larger systems may require multiple sessions and setting the order of table redistribution to minimize performance impact.
 Complete the table redistribution in one session if possible.

-**Important:** To perform table redistribution, your segment hosts must have enough disk space to temporarily hold a copy of your largest table.
+> **Important** To perform table redistribution, your segment hosts must have enough disk space to temporarily hold a copy of your largest table.
 All tables are unavailable for read and write operations during redistribution.

 The performance impact of table redistribution depends on the size, storage type, and partitioning design of a table.
 For any given table, redistributing it with `gpexpand` takes as much time as a `CREATE TABLE AS SELECT` operation would.
 When redistributing a terabyte-scale fact table, the expansion utility can use much of the available system resources, which could affect query performance or other database workloads.